illlustr/NAIIVE/content/docs/1_at_glance.md

 ### Pages

-explore a wide range of of content created with ❤️, our goal is to create a clean, readable, & enjoyable page to read without heavy cognitive load.
+Explore a wide range of content provided with a clean, readable, and enjoyable experience, all while minimizing cognitive load.

+Whether you're here to explore our software solutions, access invaluable resources, or tap into a wide range of services, you can rest assured that we've poured our hearts ❤️ into creating an environment that caters to your needs.

 <div class="row flex-xl-wrap pb-4">